 Examples of physical impairments: Blindness, low vision, deafness, hearing limitations, arthritis, cerebral palsy, HIV, AIDS, traumatic brain injury, asthma, irritable bowel syndrome, quadriplegia, cancer, diabetes, multiple sclerosis, anatomical loss, alcoholism, and past illegal use of drugs.
-This list is meant to provide examples of physical impairments, but is not intended to be a complete list of physical impairments subject to this policy.
+This list is meant to provide examples of physical impairments, but it is not intended to be a complete list of physical impairments subject to this policy.

-Examples of mental impairments: Clinical depression, bi-polar disorder (manic depression), anxiety disorder, post-traumatic stress disorder, learning disabilities (e.g., dyslexia), attention deficit disorder, mental retardation.
-This list is meant to provide examples of mental impairments, but is not intended to be a complete list of mental impairments subject to this policy.
+Examples of mental impairments: Clinical depression, bi-polar disorder (manic depression), anxiety disorder, post-traumatic stress disorder, learning disabilities (e.g., dyslexia), attention deficit disorder, intellectual disabilities.
+This list is meant to provide examples of mental impairments, but it is not intended to be a complete list of mental impairments subject to this policy.

-Examples of major life activities: Engaging in manual tasks, walking, standing, lifting, bending, performing manual tasks, speaking, hearing, seeing, breathing, eating, sleeping, taking care of oneself, learning, reading, concentrating, thinking, and working.
+Examples of major life activities: Engaging in manual tasks, walking, standing, lifting, bending, speaking, hearing, seeing, breathing, eating, sleeping, taking care of oneself, learning, reading, concentrating, thinking, and working.
 Major life activities also include major bodily functions such as bladder, bowel, digestive, immune system, cell growth, brain, neurological, circulatory, endocrine, and reproductive functions.

-The ADAAA and Section 504 protect individuals inquiring, applying, or receiving benefits and services that are provided by our CDJFS.
-For example, an individual with a disability who wants information about CDJFS programs who has not yet applied for benefits has a right to access that information and a right to reasonable accommodations that make it possible for him or her to do so.
+The ADAAA and Section 504 protect individuals inquiring, applying, or receiving benefits and services that are provided by our CDJFS/OMJ.
+For example, an individual with a disability who wants information about CDJFS/OMJ programs who has not yet applied for benefits has a right to access that information and a right to reasonable modifications that make it possible to do so.
 We will not discriminate against family members and others who accompany someone applying for benefits.

-The individual must meet essential program eligibility requirements: If an individual does not meet essential program eligibility requirements, it is not discriminatory for us to exclude him or her from a program.
-"Essential program eligibly requirements" include, but are not limited to: residency, income, and citizenship.
+The individual must meet essential program eligibility requirements: Individuals who do not meet essential program eligibility requirements are not victims of discrimination when the CDJFS/OMJ excludes them from a program.
+"Essential program eligibility requirements" include, but are not limited to, residency, income, and citizenship.

-Past history of a disability: The ADAAA and 504 also protect individuals who previously had a disability from discrimination because of that history.
+Past history of a disability: The ADAAA and 504 also protect individuals from discrimination who previously had a disability.

 Regarded as having a disability: The ADAAA and 504 protects individuals who are not actually disabled from discrimination that results from a perception by our staff that they are disabled.
-For example, the CDJFS cannot treat someone unfavorably based upon a belief that a minor condition is much more limiting than it is.
+For example, the CDJFS/OMJ cannot treat someone unfavorably based upon a belief that a minor condition is much more limiting than it is.